tiaxter/donpen-downloader/README.md

-# Donpen Download
+# Donpen Downloader
 ## What is?
-When I landed to Japan, I noticed the Donkihotte Stores and more precisely I "fell in love" for the Donkihotte mascotte: Donpen
+When I landed to Japan, I noticed the Donkihotte Stores and more precisely I "fell in love" for the Donkihotte mascotte: Donpen.

 Lately I saw that on the Donkihotte website there are different Donpen's image with different clothes and outfits.

 So I created a script to download them.

 ## Prerequisites